 To increase the flow of student mobility from Europe to Asia, several events of the initiatives in this Third Priority were conducted in Asia, in particular ASEF Summer University and Asia-Europe Institute (AEI)-ASEM Summer School.
 The last two editions of the ASEF Summer University (ASEFSU19 and ASEFSU20) were held in India, as well as in China, Mongolia and the Russian Federation.
 ASEF Summer University is an annual project with expected participants from ASEM partners.
 The intensive two-weeks activity aimed at addressing the multifaceted and complex challenges stemming from rapid urbanisation across both Asia and Europe as well as protection of cultural heritage.
-The 2nd AEI-ASEM Summer School was conducted in Malaysia and Belgium.
+The 2nd AEI-ASEM Summer School was held in Malaysia and the 3rd AEI-ASEM Summer School was conducted in Malaysia and Belgium.
 The initiative allows students from both Asia and Europe to get acquainted with the multi-culturalism and multiethnicity in both regions and other knowledge building activities.